BUSM 7042 Hospitality and Tourism in Society

 Coordinator Colin Sheringham Opens in new window

-Description This unit unpacks the concept of hospitality and addresses the questions of what the hospitality industry is, and what its role is in the broader societal context.
+Description This subject unpacks the concept of hospitality and addresses the questions of what the hospitality industry is, and what its role is in the broader societal context.
 Linking together elements of tourism and leisure, consideration is given to the impacts, both positive and negative, of hospitality on individuals, communities and economies.
 Discussions of the integration, communication, planning, and interconnection between hospitality and tourism and their implications in society are also considered.